TVR Folclor

-TVR Folclor (/ro/) is a Romanian television channel that broadcasts programming related to Romanian folk music and preservation of Romanian culture.
+TVR Folclor (/ro/) is a Romanian streaming television channel (but is still an online streaming channel)that broadcasts programming related to Romanian folk music and preservation of Romanian culture.

 History

 In February 2023, following the relaunch of TVR Info and TVR Cultural, TVR announced the creation of two new channels, TVR Folclor and TVR Sport.
 The CNA unanimously approved the two new channels on April 20.
 The satellite broadcast was authorized on November 7.

 The channel started broadcasting at 6:55am on November 27, 2023.
 For its first anniversary, it announced special editions of its flagship program, Tezaur folcloric.

+On March 31, 2026, the National Audiovisual Council of Romania has withdrawn TVR Folclor's TV and satellite broadcast license and approved a new license for online broadcast only.